rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 The `#[rustc_const_unstable(feature = "foo", issue = "1234", reason = "lorem
 ipsum")]` has the same interface as the `unstable` attribute.
 It is used to mark `const fn` as having their constness be unstable.
-Every `const fn` with stability attributes should carry either this attribute or `#[rustc_const_stable]` (see below).
+This is only needed in rare cases:
+- If a `const fn` makes use of unstable language features or intrinsics.
+  (The compiler will tell you to add the attribute if you run into this.)
+- If a `const fn` is `#[stable]` but not yet intended to be const-stable.

-Furthermore this attribute is needed to mark an intrinsic as `const fn`, because there's no way to add `const` to functions in `extern` blocks for now.
+Furthermore, this attribute is needed to mark an intrinsic as an *unstable* `const fn`, because there's no way to add `const` to functions in `extern` blocks for now.

+Const-stability differs from regular stability in that it is *recursive*: a `#[rustc_const_unstable(...)]` function cannot even be indirectly called from stable code.
+This is to avoid accidentally leaking unstable compiler implementation artifacts to stable code or locking us into the accidental quirks of an incomplete implementation.
+See the rustc_const_stable_indirect and rustc_allow_const_fn_unstable attributes below for how to fine-tune this check.

 ## rustc_const_stable

 The `#[rustc_const_stable(feature = "foo", since = "1.420.69")]` attribute explicitly marks
 a `const fn` as having its constness be `stable`.

-This attribute can make sense even on an `unstable` function, if that function is called from another `rustc_const_stable` function.
+## rustc_const_stable_indirect

+The `#[rustc_const_stable_indirect]` attribute can be added to a `#[rustc_const_unstable(...)]` function to make it callable from `#[rustc_const_stable(...)]` functions.
+This indicates that the function is ready for stable in terms of its implementation (i.e., it doesn't use any unstable compiler features); the only reason it is not const-stable yet are API concerns.

+This should also be added to lang items for which const-calls are synthesized in the compiler, to ensure those calls do not bypass recursive const stability rules.

+On an intrinsic, this attribute marks the intrinsic as "ready to be used by public stable functions".
+The `rustc_const_unstable` can be removed when this attribute is added.
-Furthermore this attribute is needed to mark an intrinsic as callable from `rustc_const_stable` functions.
+**Adding this attribute to an intrinsic requires t-lang and wg-const-eval approval!**

 ## rustc_default_body_unstable